derrekyoung/appd-agent-management/README.md

     "key_filename": [
         "./my-key1.pem"
         ,"./my-key2.pem"
-    ]
+    ],

+	// The remote home directory, where to install agents "appd-home": "/opt/AppDynamics"
 }
 ```

 * **hosts**: REQUIRED A list of remote hosts.
 They can be in the format of simple hostnames or as username@hostname where you specify an explicit username to override the default username
 * **user**: (optional) The default, implicit username for the remote hosts.
 Use this if all usernames will be the same.
 Otherwise, specify the username as part of the hostname using the format username@HOSTNAME.
-See `config-sample.json` for examples.
+See `config-sample.json` for examples
 * **key_filename**: (optional) A list of SSH keys to access the remote hosts
+* **appd-home**: Remote directory to install the agents
 * **passwords**: You will be prompted for passwords interactively.
 Do not enter them in your config JSON file.

 ## Install Python Fabric